 Because parrots are such intelligent creatures, owners must keep them mentally stimulated, especially if there’s just one parrot.
-That’s why you need to keep parrots entertained with boredom breakers.
+That’s why you must keep parrots entertained with boredom breakers.

 How To Tell If Your Parrot Is Bored

 Unfortunately, captive parrots don’t have the same opportunities to keep themselves busy.
 If owners don’t provide enough fun and excitement, their parrots are vulnerable to boredom.
 Signs of parrot boredom include:

 While feather plucking can be a sign of several things, parrots commonly pull out their feathers in response to feeling bored.
 As described by Avian Biology Research, captive parrots engage in feather-damaging behavior when they live uninteresting and unfulfilling lives.

 Interestingly, feather plucking is only seen in captive birds.
 Wild birds don’t display this behavior because they’re not subjected to the same phycological stresses.
 Reasons for this behavior include: